nicodel/runbikehike-cozy/README.md

 ## Hack

-If you want to hack on Run, Bike, Hike..., be sure to have installed [Mocha](https://mochajs.org) on your machine.
+If you want to hack on Run, Bike, Hike…, be sure to have installed [Mocha](https://mochajs.org) on your machine.
 It is used for testing.

 ```npm install -g mocha americano```